This is how the Harrow Dominion looked when it opened in 1936

 The plan involves another stipulation by the CTA – that a full and complete photographic record is kept of the internal spaces and surviving detail before they are demolished to make way for the new build of flats behind the original facade.

 And so, on Monday of this week, the blue metal sheeting came down after fifty years, to reveal – well, a building that had had no maintenance for sixty years!
 It’s grey because its dirty, it’s got bits of metal sticking out of it and it’s riddled with indentations and pock-marks.
-But then how would you look if you’d had sixty years of neglect?!
+But then how would you look if you’d suffered sixty years of neglect?!

 But what’s interesting is to stand and watch the expressions on the faces of passers-by, finally registering a building that they had dismissed as a blue box for so many years.